HNLMS Amsterdam (D819): Dutch service history

 HNLMS Amsterdam was one of eight Friesland-class destroyers and was built at the NDSM in Amsterdam.
 The keel laying took place on 26 March 1955 and the launching on 25 August 1956.
 The ship was put into service on 10 April 1958.

-In the late 1950s the ship received a test installation that had earlier been on the Mercuur for testing the use of the British MK 20E torpedo.
+In late 1950s, the ship received a test installation that had earlier been on the Mercuur for testing the use of the British MK 20E torpedo.

 The ship left on 8 October 1959 for Netherlands New Guinea visiting the ports of Gibraltar, Palermo, Beirut, Port Said, Colombo, Fremantle, Perth and Port Darwin along the way.
 The ship would arrive on 29 November in Biak.
 10 April 1961 Amsterdam and HNLMS Piet Hein left for the Netherlands where they would arrive 20 months later.

-On 12 May 1980 the vessel was decommissioned and sold to the Peruvian Navy.
+On 12 May 1980, the vessel was decommissioned and sold to the Peruvian Navy.

 Peruvian service history

-The ship was put into service on 23 May 1980 where the ship was renamed Villar and decommissioned in 1991.
+The ship was put into service on 23 May 1980, where the ship was renamed Villar and decommissioned in 1991.